B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCallEvaluator.rst

 Loci Presence-Absence
 .....................

-The sixth component displays a Heatmap representing the loci presence-absence matrix for all samples in the dataset.
+The sixth component displays a heatmap representing the loci presence-absence matrix for all samples in the dataset.
 Blue cells (z=1) correspond to loci presence and grey cells (z=0) to loci absence.
 The **Select Sample** dropdown menu enables the selection of a single sample to display its heatmap on top of the main heatmap.
 The **Select Locus** dropdown menu enables the selection of a single locus to display its heatmap on the right of